michesteva/blog/_posts/2014-08-01-map-of-the-week-bike.md

 It turned out that the data for trucks was in kml format and didn't have all of the metadata I wanted, but the department of transportation has a [data feeds page](http://www.nyc.gov/html/dot/html/about/datafeeds.shtml) which has the same thing as shape files.

 ###Trimming the Data
-Since CartoDB has limits on how much data you can store,it's a good idea to trim anything you don't need.
+Since CartoDB has limits on how much data you can store, it's a good idea to trim anything you don't need.
 It's so easy to drag the raw data back in that you aren't really losing anything.
 My map only dealt with Manhattan, so I used the boro column in truck data to delete anything I didn't care about.
 Here is a before and after:

 <div class="wrap"><p class="wrap-border"><img src="/img/posts/2014-08-01-map-of-the-week-bike/imagebikelanes.png" alt=""></p></div>